microsoft/Build25-BRK225/README.md

 This repo shows you how to use Windows ML in csharp, cpp and python.
 It contains the ResnetBuildDemo app that we showed in our demo, and a couple of other cs, cpp and python samples.

+Before running any csharp and cpp sample app, please visit [Windows ML - Distributing your app](https://learn.microsoft.com/en-us/windows/ai/new-windows-ml/distributing-your-app) to learn about required steps to install Windows ML Runtime on your machine.
+In summary, you can either create an installer that uses WinML's Bootstrap functionality to deploy the Runtime package, or use winget to provision the Windows ML Runtime package on your current device.
+Python sample does not require additional setup steps.

 ## Content Owners

 Ryan Demopoulos, Principal Product Manager